dheerajravishankar/dheerajravishankar/README.md

 ---

 ## 🚀 About Me
-- 🔭 I’m currently working on **React, Angular, Node, and Power Platform solutions**
+- 🔭 I’m currently working on **React, Angular, Node, and Java LWC**
 - 🌱 Learning **Spring Boot (Kotlin/Java)** and **cloud architecture**
 - 👯 Open to collaborating on **full-stack apps, dashboards, and automation projects**
 - ⚡ Fun fact: I’m also a **woodworker & passionate cook**